Health Insurance in USA:

 Here's a another link showing all DA as of 2023, and then discussing 6 top dividend aristocrats => https://www.simplysafedividends.com/intelligent-income/posts/6-dividend-aristocrats

 Dividend Kings (DK): These include all companies that have raised their dividend for > 50 years.
 These are not limited to just S&P500 companies.
 There are total of 54 DK as of 2024.
-None of the tech companies are part of DK, so DK aren't able to match S&P500 returns.
-But they do offer higher dividends.
+None of the tech or fast growing companies are part of DK, so DK aren't able to match S&P500 returns.
+But they do offer higher dividends, however their dividend raises sometimes trickles to bare minimum increases,just to maintain their status as DK.
 Just like DA, a lot of companies keep getting dropped from DK too.
 Altria with it's 7.5% yield stands at top of DK list.
 Link: https://www.simplysafedividends.com/world-of-dividends/posts/41-2023-dividend-kings-list-all-46-our-top-5-picks

 Stock Buyback (SBB): Apart from Dividends, companies return money back to shareholders via Stock Buybacks.
 Here's a chart of stock buyback (SBB) per quarter: https://www.gurufocus.com/economic_indicators/100/sp-500-quarterly-buybacks-b